Regions and Availability Domains

-For a list of regions in the the Oracle Government Cloud realms, see the following topics:
+For a list of regions in the Oracle Government Cloud realms, see the following topics:

 Your Tenancy's Availability Domain Names

 To get the specific names of your tenancy's availability domains, use the ListAvailabilityDomains operation, which is available in the IAM API.
-You can also see the names when you use the Console to launch an instance and choose which availability domain to launch the instance in.
+You can also see the names when you use the Console to create an instance and choose which availability domain to create the instance in.

 To control the placement of your compute instances, bare metal DB system instances, or virtual machine DB system instances, you can optionally specify the fault domain for a new instance or instance pool at launch time.
 If you don't specify the fault domain, the system selects one for you.
 Oracle Cloud Infrastructure makes a best-effort anti-affinity placement across different fault domains, while optimizing for available capacity in the availability domain.
 To change the fault domain for a compute instance, edit the fault domain.
 To change the fault domain for a bare metal or virtual machine DB system instance, terminate it and launch a new instance in the preferred fault domain.